-Ice & Mud: Now that the weather has changed for the cold you could be traipsing in ice and mud on your shoes.
+Mud: You could be traipsing in mud on your shoes.
 When you walk in the house onto the stone floors you could be causing damage that cannot be repaired.
 The best thing to do is to have a mat outside the door that is sturdy enough for anyone stopping over to wipe their feet off.
 This will eliminate a lot of the ice and mud that would have otherwise come into your home.

 Using the Wrong Natural Stone Tile Cleaner: You may be new to stone tile floors or maybe you never knew, but you need to be careful with the cleaner that you choose to clean your floors with.
 There are some cleaners that are not made for stone floors and have a lot of acidic properties.
 The problem with store bought cleaners and even homemade cleaners that are full of acidic properties is that they can actually harm the floors.
 They tend to get under that sealant and pull it up from the stone.
 This will then leave your stone floor open to staining.
 The better option is to use water and vinegar that is great to clean, disinfect and leave the floors streak free.